 - Profiling and analysis: This will help us communicate with you in a more focused, efficient and cost effective way, helping us reduce the chances of you receiving inappropriate or irrelevant communications

 - Postal Marketing: Alternatively you may prefer we contact you using the postal system.

-- Volunteers: We also have a legitimate interest in processing personal information during the placement process and for keeping records of the process.
-This allows us to manage the placement process, assess the volunteers suitability and decide to whom to offer the placement.
+- Counselling Placements: We also have a legitimate interest in processing personal information during the Counselling Placement process and for keeping records of the process.
+This allows us to manage the placement process, assess the counsellors suitability and decide to whom to offer the placement.